-We are actively exploring opportunities in emerging carbon capture and storage (CCS) and hydrogen technologies to ensure we can continue to provide flexible and reliable energy in a net zero world.
-Our projects at Keadby 3 and Peterhead 2 could become the UK's first decarbonised gas-fired power stations before 2030.
+We are actively exploring opportunities in emerging carbon capture and hydrogen technologies to ensure we can continue to provide flexible and reliable energy in a net zero world.
+Our projects at Keadby and Peterhead could become the UK's first decarbonised gas-fired power stations before 2030.

-These technologies also have the potential to decarbonise major industrial activity, as well as the heat and transport sectors, through projects like Zero Carbon Humber in the north of England and NECCUS in the north-east of Scotland.
+These technologies also have the potential to decarbonise major industrial activity, as well as the heat and transport sectors, through projects like Zero Carbon Humber in the north of England and the Acorn Project in the north-east of Scotland.

 We’ve seen the UK take the lead in offshore wind energy and make major progress on climate action targets as a result.
 We believe there’s an opportunity to do the same for hydrogen and carbon capture technologies, ensuring we’re doing everything we can, as quickly as possible, to meet our net zero goals.

 Carbon capture and storage (CCS) is a technology that can capture at least 90% of the carbon dioxide emissions produced from the use of fossil fuels in electricity generation and industrial processes, preventing the carbon dioxide from entering the atmosphere.